WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 DLC endings use their dlcs icon.

-Prestige turns Mountain Symbols pink like in Returns.
+*(Default off)* Prestige turns Mountain Symbols pink like in Returns.

 Item Stacks with temporary items turn light blue, similiar to Returns.